-AUT 116 Brakes 3 credits / 1.5 class hrs / 4.5 lab hrs
+Brakes 3 credits / 1.5 class hrs / 4.5 lab hrs

 Exposes students to the automotive brake system and covers in detail the theory, operation, diagnosis, and repair of these systems.
 Students will have the opportunity to learn about drum brakes, disc brakes, and combinations of the two, along with parking brake systems and power assist.
 Principles of hydraulics will be discussed as it pertains to the brake system.
 The various switches, valves and electronic components related to the standard brake system and anti-lock brake system will be discussed and diagnosed.
-Pre-requisite: AUT 114 or instructor's permission
+Prerequisite: AUT 114 or instructor's permission

-AUT 124 Engine Repair 6 credit / 3 class hrs / 9 lab hrs
+Engine Repair 6 credit / 3 class hrs / 9 lab hrs

 Theory and operation of the four-stroke engine will be discussed along with diagnosis of engine problems.
 Disassembly and care of reusable parts, cleaning and storage of engine parts, measurements of wear, replacement of parts and adjustments of parts, lubrication and lubricating clearances, temperature effects and cooling systems, cylinder heads, valves, replacing and/or reconditioning cylinders, pistons, rings, cam shafts and hydraulic lifters.
 Live work is done when available.
-Pre-requisite: AUT 116 or instructor's permission
+Prerequisite: AUT 116 or instructor's permission

-AUT 125 Automotive Electronics 3 credits / 2 class hrs / 2 lab hrs
+Automotive Electronics 3 credits / 2 class hrs / 2 lab hrs

 A continuation of AUT 115, this course covers electrical/electronic systems.
 Electronics theory is covered giving students an understanding of electronic solid-state components and systems, which will include charging systems, starting systems, ignition systems, anti-lock brakes, supplemental restraint systems and computer controls.
 Activities completed in this course allow students to learn and understand the concepts of electronics as they apply to vehicle electronic systems and proper diagnosing and repairing of these systems.
 These activities will include an introduction to electronics covering diodes, transistors, capacitors and how these semi-conductor components are used in electronic systems.
 Electronic system diagnostics will include the importance of using a digital multimeter and logic probe to prevent meter loading in electronic circuits.
 Laptop/tablet-based scan tools, graphing meters, oscilloscopes and other electronic diagnostic equipment will be used to understand and diagnose electronic systems during lab activities.
-Prerequisite: AUT 115 or instructor's permission techniques of diagnostics and distinguishing and interpreting trouble codes by the use of scan tools.
-Pre-requisite: AUT 124 or instructor permission
+Prerequisite: AUT 115 or instructor's permission

-AUT 214 Engine Performance 6 credits / 3 class hrs / 9 lab hrs
+Engine Performance 6 credits / 3 class hrs / 9 lab hrs

 Covers the theory and operation of OBD II (On-Board Diagnostics Generation Two) and CAN (Controller Area Network) systems.
 The complete fuel and emission systems are covered in detail from fuel tank cap to combustion chamber of the engine.
-Emphasis is placed on fuel injection, ignition and emission control as it pertains to the
+Emphasis is placed on fuel injection, ignition and emission control as it pertains to the techniques of diagnostics and distinguishing and interpreting trouble codes by the use of scan tools.
+Prerequisite: AUT 124 or instructor permission

-AUT 216 Motor Vehicle Inspection Regulations 2 credits / 2 class hrs
+Motor Vehicle Inspection Regulations 2 credits / 2 class hrs

 This course prepares students for the Maine State Vehicle Inspection exams.
 State laws, regulations and proper vehicle inspection procedures are discussed and studied.
-Emphasized are safety related components for all classes of vehicle inspection classifications A, B, C, D, E and T. Specific tools, equipment and required materials to perform inspections is also discussed.
+Emphasized are safety related components for all classes of vehicle inspection classifications A, B, C, D, E and T. Specific tools, equipment and required materials to perform inspections are also discussed.
 The course develops diagnostic skills in checking vehicles for safety inspection under Maine motor vehicle safety inspection requirements.
-Student will be eligible to take the state motor vehicle inspection exams and achieve certification.
+Students will be eligible to take the state motor vehicle inspection exams and achieve certification.

-AUT 223 Manual Drive Train & Axles 3 credits / 1.5 class hrs / 4.5 lab hrs
+Manual Drive Train & Axles 3 credits / 1.5 class hrs / 4.5 lab hrs